privacycg/CHIPS/README.md

 Below are some examples of third-party cookie use cases that are unrelated to tracking that we would like to support with CHIPS.
 We first describe how unpartitioned third-party cookies meet that particular use case and then we describe the ideal end state would be when cross-site cookies are partitioned by top-level site.

-### Third-party locator service
+### Third-party store-finder service

 #### Before unpartitioned third-party cookies are blocked

-Let's say that a page on `example.com` uses an embedded third-party location service whose host is `embed.map.com`, which uses a cookie to save the location of the user's favorite store location.
+Let's say that a page on `shoes.com` wants to show users a map of their store locations, but they do not have the  resources to implement a locator service.
+Instead, they contract that work out to a third-party SaaS provider.
+`embed.maps.com`, and `shoes.com` embeds a frame owned by `embed.maps.com` which renders a map that users can use to pick their preferred store location and look up directions.

-When the browser is on `example.com`, it would send a request to `embed.map.com` which would set a cookie by responding with the following header:
+When the browser is on `shoes.com`, an embedded frame owned by `embed.maps.com` sets a cookie to store a user's preferred store location:

 ```
 Set-Cookie: __Host-locationid=187; SameSite=None; Secure; HttpOnly; Path=/;
 ```

-Any subsequent request to `embed.map.com` would include the following header even when the browser's top-level site is no longer `example.com`:
+On subsequent visits to `shoes.com`, the first request to `embed.maps.com` would include the following header:

 ```
 Cookie: __Host-locationid=187;
 ```

-While this allows `embed.map.com` to remember their favorite store location for `example.com`, it also gives `embed.map.com` a persistent way to identify users across different top-level sites.
+This allows `embed.maps.com` to know the user's preferred location for `shoes.com`, which can be used for server-side rendering of their map, resulting in end users seeing a faster loading map which remembered their preferred store location.
+However, this unpartitioned cookie could also include cross-site identifiers that let `embed.maps.com`

 #### After unpartitioned third-party cookies are blocked

+Without the ability to set any cross-site cookies, one alternative that services like `embed.maps.com` have is to use other forms of browser storage (e.g. LocalStorage).
+In order to detect the presence of these other types of client state, `embed.maps.com` will have to wait for a JavaScript execution context to load before they can access the user preferences: resulting in longer loading times and a worse user experience.

-Our goal is for sites like `embed.map.com` to be able to set a cookie while embedded into `example.com` that would only be sent when the user's browser's top-level site is `example.com`.
+Our goal is for sites like `embed.maps.com` to be able to set a cookie while embedded into `shoes.com` that would only be sent when the user's browser's top-level site is `shoes.com`.
-If the user navigates to another top-level site, subsequent requests to `embed.map.com` would not include the cookie set when the top-level site was `example.com`.
+If the user navigates to another top-level site, subsequent requests to `embed.maps.com` would not include the cookie set when the top-level site was `shoes.com`.
-This would enable `embed.map.com` to store user preferences for their activity per-top-level-site without storing a cross-site identifier on users' machines.
+This would enable `embed.maps.com` to store user preferences with cookies without being able to store a cross-site identifier on users' machines.

 ### CDN load balancing